datatrails/datatrails-python/_sources/runner/assets_create.rst.txt

 Assets Create Story Runner YAML .........................................

+A simple Asset Creation Example.

-'asset_label' is not required but if unspecified the created asset will not be accessible to later actions in the story.
+:code:`asset_label` is not required but if unspecified the created asset will not be accessible to later actions in the story.

+The :code:`arc_namespace` (for the asset) and the :code:`namespace` (for the location) are used to distinguish between assets and locations created between runs of the story.

+Usually these field values are derived from an environment variable :code:`ARCHIVIST_NAMESPACE` (default value is :code:`namespace`).

+The optional :code:`confirm: true` entry means that the step will wait for the asset to be completely created before moving on to the next step.

 .. code-block:: yaml